Shipu/php-aamarpay-payment/readme.md

-# PHP Aamarpay Payment Client
+# PHP Aamarpay Payment Gateway

 php-aamarpay-payment is a PHP client for Aamarpay Payment Gateway API.
 This package is also support Laravel and Lumen.